-In November 1999 the Club vacated its premises as Coffman Union prepared for a complete renovation.
-Officers of the Club worked closely with the architects to design an improved facility on the fourth floor, which expanded the terrace and added a new room (The Bar) on the south side of the building facing the Mississippi.
-The Club re-opened on January 21, 2003.
+In November 1999 the club vacated its premises as Coffman Memorial Union prepared for a complete renovation.
+Officers of the club worked closely with the architects to design an improved facility on the fourth floor, which expanded the Terrace and added Bar on the south side of the building facing the Mississippi.
+The club re-opened in its current configuration on January 21, 2003.

-In 2011, the Club celebrated its Centennial, with a variety of activities.
+In 2011, the club celebrated its Centennial with a variety of activities.
 At the first of many parties, John Adams, Professor Emeritus and Campus Club Board member, gave an insightful and entertaining presentation with more history about the club.
 There was also a

 great article in the Spring issue of Minnesota Magazine of the University of Minnesota Alumni Association spring by freelance writer Tim Brady.